In this tutorial, we are going to show you how to send a “404 Not Found” header using PHP.

 Note that this function is only available in PHP version 5.4 and after.

-If you are using a PHP version that is older than 5.4, then you can use the header function instead.
+If you are using a PHP version that is older than 5.4, then you will need to use the header function instead.

 //Use header function to send a 404 header($_SERVER["SERVER_PROTOCOL"]."
 404 Not Found", true, 404); //Include custom message. include 'errors/404.php'; //End the script exit;